 John Domini has sold his new book of stories, MOVIELOA!
-Dzanc Books has selected the manuscript as the co-winner of its fiction contest.
+Dzanc Books will be bringing the collection out in 2015.
 A number of stories from this sequence have appeared recently, in Gargoyle, Keyhole, and online at Conjunctions, The Collagist and elimae.
 The elimae issue also has a brief interview.
-Look for the book in 2015.

 Dzanc Books will also be bringing out John's first collection of non-fiction,The Sea-God's Herb.
 See the cover here.
 The book selects from John's many essays and reviews, published in the New York Times and elsewhere.
 Most of the work has to do with literature, but also reaches out to other areas of culture, like visual arts and television.
 Look for the book in spring, 2014.